randommm/rabbitmq-website/site/oauth2-examples.md

 This section has been dedicated exclusively to explain what scopes you need in order to operate on **Topic Exchanges**.

-**NOTE**: None of the users and/or clients declared in any of Authorization servers provided by this tutorial have the appropriate scopes to operate on **Topic Exchanges**.
+**NOTE**: None of the users and/or clients declared in any of authorization servers provided by this tutorial have the appropriate scopes to operate on **Topic Exchanges**.
 In the [MQTT Protocol](#mqtt-protocol) section, the application used a hand-crafted token with the scopes to operate on **Topic Exchanges**.

 To bind and/or unbind a queue to/from a **Topic Exchange**, you need to have the following scopes: